Detecting And Repairing A Sewer Leak On Your Drain System

 sewer leak

-Any leak on your plumbing system can be hard to detect, and also to diagnose.
-Sewer leaks can often be mistaken for a leak on a water supply line.
-A sewer leak on your drain line, or main sewer line, can also damage your property.
-Standing or ponding water from a leaking sewer pipes are also a health hazard to you and your entire family, and frequently goes misdiagnosed.
-Leaking drain pipes can also undermine your drain system and cause sags and separations.
+Any leak on your plumbing system can be hard to detect, and equally as hard to diagnose.
+Sewer leaks can often be mistaken for a leak on a water supply line or rainwater.
+A sewer leak on your drain line, or main sewer line, can easily cause damage to your property.

-Testing for a sewer leak
+Testing for a sewer leak: A sewer dye test

 Because leaking water can be hard to diagnose, a dye test is often recommended to pinpoint the source.
 Many times pipes or water service lines are replaced, only to discover they were not the source of a leak.
 Contrary to what most people think, sewer water is not always dirty or discolored.
 Hence, it often gets mistaken for a water supply line leak.

-A dye test is not hard to do, and food or clothing dye can be used.
-Specialty dye made specifically for plumbing dye tests can also be purchased for a test.
-Whatever dye you use, it should be brightly colored yellow, orange, or any unmistakable color.
 If a water leak is evident above a finished floor, simply add some dye into one fixture at a time then run some water.
 In the case of a toilet, add the dye then flush the toilet once or twice.
 Depending on the location of the leak and your plumbing fixture, the dye may take minutes or hours to appear.
-Needless to say, if dye appears you have a sewer leak.
+Needless to say, if dye appears you have a leak from one of your sewer pipes or a pipe joint.

-Testing for a sewer leak on your main house sewer
+Testing for a Sewer Leak on your Main House Sewer

-If your main house sewer exits your house above the floor, a leaking sewer water can also get mistaken for a water service line leak.
-For instance, seeing water on your basement floor, below your sewer and water service lines, does not automatically mean you have a water main leak.
 To test if it is leaking sewer water, simply open your house trap and introduce some dye into it.
 Flush a toilet once or twice, and wait awhile.
-Depending on the severity of the sewer leak, it can appear in minutes, or may take hours.
-This simple test can prevent you from replacing your water service line for no good reason.
-A dye test can also determine if standing water (a ponding condition) in your yard is from a leaking sewer water.
+Depending on the severity of the sewer leak, it can appear in minutes or may take hours.
+This simple sewer dye test can prevent you from replacing your water service line for no good reason.
+A dye test can also determine if standing water (a ponding condition) in your yard is from leaking sewer water.

 sewer leak